sikuli/sikuli/docs/source/globals.rst

 .. py:class:: Settings

+	.. py:attribute:: MinSimilarity

+	The default minimum similiarty of find operations.
+        While using a :py:meth:`Region.find` operation,
+        if only an image file is provided, Sikuli searches the region using a default minimum similarity of 0.7.

 	.. py:attribute:: MoveMouseDelay

 	Control the time taken for mouse movement to a target location by setting this